edgarfinn/Chatter-Social-Network/README.md

 Command: ```<user name> follows <another user>```

-As a registered user, I can follow other users, so that my account's wall will stay up to date with the messages that they post to Chatter.
+As a registered user, I can follow other users, so that I can stay updated with new messages posted by that user.

 #### Viewing a user's wall